abburi-prog/employee-attendance-management-system-225195/employee_attendence_frontend/SUPABASE.md

 - Site URL: http://localhost:3000 (dev)
 - Add additional redirect URLs as needed

-Ensure this matches `REACT_APP_FRONTEND_URL`.
+Ensure this matches `REACT_APP_FRONTEND_URL` in your `.env`.

 ## UI

 - `src/pages/Login.jsx` implements email/password login.
-- `src/components/Navbar.jsx` and `src/components/NavBar.jsx` show Login/Logout and hide Admin links for non-admins.
+- `src/components/Navbar.jsx` shows Login/Logout and hides Admin links for non-admins.
+Ensure the Logout is a button (not inside a Link) and triggers `context.signOut()`; after sign-out, it redirects to `/login`.
-- `src/routes/AdminRoute.jsx` protects Admin routes with safety timeouts to avoid indefinite loading.
+- `src/routes/AdminRoute.jsx` protects Admin routes with safety timeouts to avoid indefinite loading and reacts immediately when `user === null`.

 ## Security